Document version: Overview 2019.B, 14 November 2019.

 Judicial and quasi-judicial functions of courts and tribunals

 ‘Quasi-judicial’ means ‘court like’.
-It includes the actions of non-judicial bodies, such as administrative agencies exercising their functions and powers in a judicial manner.
-Various factors may be taken into account, including whether a proceeding’s purpose is to make a determination or finding concerning a matter, the truth of which is of public concern.
+It includes the actions of non-judicial bodies, such as administrative agencies, exercising their functions and powers in a judicial manner.
+In deciding whether an action or proceeding is ‘quasi-judicial’, various factors may be taken into account.
+These includes whether a proceeding’s purpose is to make a determination or finding concerning a matter, the truth of which is of public concern.

 A statute which establishes a tribunal and regulates its procedures helps to determine whether a government body is a ‘tribunal’.
 A body does not need to be called a tribunal.
-Relevant matters include whether provision is made for its proceedings, for the calling of witnesses and receiving evidence on oath, for public hearings, legal representation, and immunity of decision makers from suit.
+Relevant factors in determining whether or not a body is a tribunal include whether provision is made for its proceedings, for the calling of witnesses and receiving evidence on oath, for public hearings, legal representation, and immunity of decision makers from suit.
 In addition, the relevant statute will often describe the tribunal’s initiating mechanisms and the legal consequences of its determinations.

 A court registry’s handling of its case records and other documents filed by parties for the purposes of proceedings are likely to be matters which relate to judicial functions and therefore be exempt from obligations under the PDP Act.